Clear Water On The Jersey Shore Dazzling Visitors

 BELMAR, N.J.
 (CBSNewYork) – It’s prime vacation time in our area.

-CBS2’s Meg Baker spoke to people visiting the Jersey Shore noticing how clear the water is.READ MORE: Controversial Bill In Nassau County Would Allow Police To Sue Protesters For Discrimination
+CBS2’s Meg Baker spoke to people visiting the Jersey Shore noticing how clear the water is.READ MORE: Gov. Phil Murphy Signs Sweeping Housing Eviction Prevention, Utility Assurance Into Law

 “Oh, the water is beautiful is crystal clear.
 Has a bluish tint to it.
 Absolutely beautiful,” said Belmar visitor Linda Brennan.